-Most of the functions described below have an (optional) argument file which specifies the name of the file on which the operation is to take place.
-If that argument is NIL, the primary input file will be used.
+Most of the functions described below have an (optional) argument file which specifies the name of the file on which the operation is to take place, and an (optional) argument rdtbl, which specifies the readtable to be used for input.
+If file is NIL, the primary input file will be used.
+If the file argument is a string, input will be taken from that string (and the string pointer reset accordingly).
+If rdtbl is NIL, the primary readtable will be used. readtables are described on page 14.21.

-Note: in all INTERLISP symbolic files, end-of-line is indicated by the characters carriage-return and line-feed in that order.
-Accordingly, on input from files, INTERLISP will skip all line-feeds which immediately follow carriage-returns.14 On input from teletype, INTERLISP will echo a line-feed whenever a carriage-return is input.
+Note: in all INTERLISP-10 symbolic files, end-of-line is indicated by the characters carriage-return and line-feed in that order.
+Accordingly, on input from files, INTERLISP-10 will skip all line-feeds which immediately follow carriage-returns.
+On input from terminal, INTERLISP will echo a line-feed whenever a carriage-return is input.

-For all input functions except readc and peekc, when reading from the teletype, control-A erases the last character typed in, echoing a \ and the erased character.
-Control-A will not backup beyong the last carriage return.
+For all input functions except readc and peekc, when reading from the terminal, control-A erases the last character typed in, echoing a \ and the erased character.
+Control-A will not backup beyond the last carriage return.
 Typing control-Q causes INTERLISP to print ## and clear the input buffer, i.e. erase the entire line back to the last carriage-return.
 When reading from a file, and an end of file is encountered, all input functions close the file and generate an error, END OF FILE.

-read[file;flg]
+read[file;rdtbl;flg]

 Reads one S-expression from file.
-Atoms are delimited by parentheses, brackets, double quotes, spaces, and carriage-returns.
-To input an atom which contains one of these syntactic delimiters, preceded the delimiter by the escape character %, e.g. AB%(C, is the atom AB(C, %% is the atom %.
+Atoms are delimited by the break and separator characters as defined in rdtbl.
+To input an atom which contains a break or separator character, precede the character by the escape character %, e.g. AB%(C, is the atom AB(C, %% is the atom %, %'A (i.e. %control-A) is the atom 'A. For input from the terminal, an atom containing an interrupt character can be input by typing instead the corresponding alphabetic character preceded by control-V, e.g. †VC for control-C.